François Haman

 Haman’s research has a direct impact on diverse groups, from First Nations communities in Northern Canada to military personnel operating in frigid conditions.
 What sets him apart is his ability to take complex scientific findings from the lab and apply them in the field.
 He collaborates with a wide range of experts, including other scientists, medical professionals and the very people who benefit from his research.
 This unique approach allows him to develop practical strategies for improving physical and mental performance in real-world settings.
 Looking to the future, Professor Haman is excited about combining different scientific disciplines to tackle big challenges.

-Professor Haman is not accepting students for thesis supervision.
+Professor Haman is not currently accepting new students for thesis supervision.

 Research interests